01 – Groucho Marx dies in Los Angeles.

 18 – German Commandos storm hijacked Lufthansa jet in Mogadishu, killing three of the four Palestinian hijackers.

-19 – The body of Dr Hanns Martin Schleyer, president of the Confederation of German Employers’ Associations (BDA) and the Federation of German Industries (BDI), is found in the boot of a car in Eastern France.
+19 – The dead body of Dr Hanns Martin Schleyer, president of the Confederation of German Employers’ Associations (BDA) and the Federation of German Industries (BDI), is found in the boot of a car in Eastern France.
 He was kidnapped by the Baader-Meinhof group and murdered in response to the storming of the Lufthansa jet in Somalia yesterday.

 19 – After lengthy legal battles, the supersonic jet airliner Concorde lands for the first time on American soil, crossing the Atlantic from France to New York in less than four hours.